hydrusnetwork/hydrus/docs/filetypes.md

 If there are no frame durations provided hydrus will assume each frame should last 125ms.
 Hydrus will look inside the zip for a file called `animation.json` and try to parse it as the 2 most common metadata formats that PixivUtil and gallery-dl generate.
 The Ugoira file will only have a duration in the database if it contains a valid `animation.json`.

-When played hydrus will first attempt to use the `animation.json` file but if it can't it will look for notes containing frame delays.
+When played hydrus will first attempt to use the `animation.json` file, but if that does not exist, it will look for notes containing frame delays.
 First it looks for a note named `ugoira json` and attempts to read it like the `animation.json`, it then looks for a note called `ugoira frame delay array` which should be a note containing a simple JSON array, for example: `#!json [90, 90, 40, 90]`.

 ## Video